 Some Federal regulations affect the cost of mining coal, such as Mine Health Safety Administration mandates to require effective ventilation systems to minimize the potential of methane gas explosions.
 After 1977, the Surface Mining Control and Reclamation Act (SMCRA) has imposed a fee on active mines in order to generate funds to reclaim abandoned mines.

-The EPA regulations regarding air quality and coal ash disposal have a substantial impact on the cost of burning coal to create electricity.
-Some "met" (metallurgical purposes) coal is mined for making steel, rather than electricity, which much of the "met" coal exported through ports at Hampton Roads - so the EPA regulations will have little impact on the "met" coal business.
+The EPA regulations regarding air quality and coal ash disposal have a substantial impact on the cost of burning "steam coal" to create electricity.
+"Met" (metallurgical purposes) coal is mined for making steel rather than electricity, and most is exported through ports at Hampton Roads - so the EPA regulations will have little impact on the "met" coal business.

-Most Virginia mines operate for a shorter period before thin seams of economically-recoverable coal have been removed through the room-and-pillar method.
+Most Virginia mines operate for a short period until thin seams of economically-recoverable coal have been removed through the room-and-pillar method.
 The Buchanan Mine, near Mavisdale, is an exception, and celebrated its 30th anniversary of operations in 2013.
-It was the only Virginia mine using the longwall method, operating for three decades by tapping the thick, highly-valuable Pocahontas 3 coal seam.
-The need to vent methane to prevent explosions in the mine helped to trigger the development of coal bed methane as an energy resource in the Buchanan Coalfield.
+It was the only Virginia mine using the longwall method to extract coal from the thick, highly-valuable Pocahontas 3 seam.
+The need to vent methane to prevent explosions in the mine helped trigger the development of coal bed methane, which became a high-value energy resource in the Buchanan Coalfield.
 In the early 1990's, the General Assembly passed legislation to clarify ownership and royalty payments for coal bed methane.
-Consol then built a 50-mile pipeline in the early 1990's from Buchanan to West Virginia in order to connect with the interstate system.8
+Consol then built a 50-mile pipeline from Buchanan to West Virginia, and later additional pipelines, in order to ship the natural gas through the interstate pipeline system.10

 commercial coal production commenced much later in Virginia than in Pennsylvania, and Virginia peaked at a little less than half of the maximum production for Pennsylvania anthracite